 - The Galleria Civica D’Arte Moderna E Contemporanea, known as the GAM, has a permanent art collection of 20,000 works.

 The Turin Card provides access to over 120 museums as well as unlimited use of the city’s public transport system.

 The former Fiat factory at Lingotto has been re-invented to house shops, cinemas and hotels.

 Pinacoteca di Giovanni e Marella Agnelli contains 25 priceless works from the Agnelli collection, including pieces by Canaletto, Picasso, Dali and Matisse.

 You can fly to the rooftop restaurant, La Pista (La Pista), by helicopter and explore the test track where Michael Caine’s team raced around in Minis in the film The Italian Job.

 10- Wander Piazza San Carlo

 Admire the architecture at Piazza San Carlo with its elegant palaces and the twin churches of San Carlo and Santa Cristina.

-In the centre there is a statue of Duke Edmondo Filiberto on his horse – brandishing his sword after the battle of Saint Quentin – a symbol of the end of war and the beginning of a period of reconstruction.
+In the centre, there is a statue of Duke Edmondo Filiberto on his horse – brandishing his sword after the battle of Saint Quentin – a symbol of the end of the war and the beginning of a period of reconstruction.

 The streets around the square there are alive with vibrant cafés, restaurants and bars.